 - 1. Gate Judges not in position, in position too late to properly observe or in poor choice of location to properly observe the passage of competitors.
 The Gate Judges, or at least a sufficient number for adequate control, must be at their stations well before the start of the race. - 2.
 Indecision!
 Usually the result of failing to anticipate the possible decisions a Gate Judge may need to make.
 Plan ahead!
-At difficult 'combinations' of gates, the Chief Gate Judge should take the time to point out the types of situations that might be encountered at this position. - 3.
-Before the race starts, draw a diagram of your gates in each box provided on the card.
-If diagrams are missing or unclear, then your card may be useless to the Jury.
-One of your most important duties is a drawing of the fault committed absolutely required.
-If you draw the diagram in advance, then all you have to complete is the actual track of the racers and the bib number. - 4.
+At difficult 'combinations' of gates, the Chief Gate Judge should take the time to point out the types of situations that might be encountered at this position. - Missing or unclear diagrams.
+One of the most important duties is a drawing of the fault committed absolutely required.
+I. - 4.
 When there is a delay in the collection of the scorecards a delay is usually then passed on to the Jury proceedings and the preparation of the 2nd run start list or the results.
 The Chief Gate Judge is responsible for the rapid and efficient retrieval of the gate judge cards. - 5.
 Missing gate judge cards in the event that a gate judge was overlooked by the person picking up cards after a run, the gate judge should make every attempt to deliver his card to the Jury as soon as possible, preferably the Referee in the finish area but at least to the Race Office. - 6.
 Missing Gate Judge with Faults marked on his/her card: A Gate Judge is responsible for reporting to the finish to provide-needed information in regards to a recorded fault.
 The Chief Gate Judge should be present to present the Gate Judge to the Jury and to present the Gate Judge's qualifications to the Jury, if needed. - 7.
 A Gate Judge's job is not finished when the last racer has crossed the finish line.
 The Gate Judge must be willing to serve as a witness, if needed, when a Protest is under consideration by the Jury.
 If, at the end of the Protest period (usually 15 minutes after posting the list of disqualification's), there is no protest to the Disqualification, the Gate Judge will be dismissed from duty by the TD. - 8.
 Inadequately trained Gate Judges 'last minute' recreating of anyone available.
 Difficult to work around the video can be of some help in this last minute training. - 9.
 Inadequate clothing for extreme weather conditions this is another plan-ahead item.
 Gate Judges must be prepared for all kinds of weather. - 10.
 When possible, reserve Gate Judges can be used to relieve persons needing to get warm or otherwise, more comfortable.
 However, a shortage of Gate Judges seems to be the most common problems. - 11.
 Adequate number of Gate Judges?
 This is an eternal question.
 The only guidance provided by the ICR is in 669.1 and 669.2.
 Generally the ROC should strive for 1 gate judge to 3 gates in Slalom and decrease for the speed events.
 Often there are insufficient volunteers to allow this and compromises are made, for example - Start Referee covers gates 1 and 2 - Chief Gatekeeper covers top gates following those assigned to Start Referee - Finish Referee covers last two gates

-The important point is for the Chief Gatekeeper to inform the Jury of the coverage and when the assigned Gate Keepers are in place.
+The important point is for the Chief of Gate Judges to inform the Jury of the coverage and when the assigned Gate Judges are in place.